cashapp/burst/README.md

 }
 ```

-### Boolean Parameters
+### Booleans and Enums

-If your parameter is a boolean, you don't need to call `burstValues()`.
-Burst will test both values.
+If your parameter is a boolean or an enum, you don't need to call `burstValues()`.
+Burst will test
-Specify a default value to use that in the IDE.
+all values.
+Specify a default value to use that when you launch the test from the IDE.

 ```kotlin
 @Burst